hannahchapman79/TogetherEvents-BE/README.md

 ## Description

-TogetherEvents Backend is a Node.js and Express.js backend API that powers a community events website.
+TogetherEvents Backend is a backend API that powers a community events website.
 Features include MongoDB-based event management, JWT-based user authentication, and role-based authorisation (admin/user).
 The platform allows users to view and sign up for events, while admins can create and manage events.
 <br>
 It was built using Node.js, JavaScript, Express, MongoDB, Bcrypt for password hashing and JWT.
 <br>